Overland Truck Travel from Marrakech to Mhamid, Morocco

 - British Airways First Class: London – Vancouver

-Activity: Overland Travel from Marrakech to Mhamid, Morocco
+Activity: Overland Truck Travel from Marrakech to Mhamid, Morocco

 Booking and Planning:

-The Erg Cheddi camp is located in South East Morocco and is situated approximately 40 minutes drive and 20 kilometers away from the now closed international border of Morocco and Algeria.
+The Erg Chigaga Luxury Tented Camp is located in South East Morocco and is situated approximately 40 minutes drive and 20 kilometres away from the now closed international border of Morocco and Algeria.
 The Camp offered an “all inclusive” experience where all meals and drinks were provided.
 The days were filled with daily activities.
 The activities included sand boarding, camel rides and sunset cocktails on the sand dunes.

 The drive today was advertised as being about 9 ½ hours from door to door plus stops over 502 kilometers travelled.
 It was a super long day and we were pretty exhausted by the time we got into camp.
 The reality was that the drive was about 11 ½ hours by the time we had gotten door to door.
 This included getting partially lost in a sand storm on arrival.
 It’s a fair statement to say that I would have enjoyed this drive more in my twenties than I did in my forties.
 Despite this, we were able to see a very large amount of Morocco in a way that we wouldn’t have explored had we not done a trip such as this.
 Of interest, flying on Royal Air Maroc is possible from Casablanca to about 4 hours drive from the camp.
 This doesn’t help if you are travelling from Marrakech as the flight times with connecting flights to be about 11 hours which is about the same as over land travel.

-We were up at 5:40 AM for a 6:20 AM breakfast and our 7 AM collection at the Anayela riad out to Erg Cheddi.
+We were up at 5:40 AM for a 6:20 AM breakfast and our 7 AM collection at The Anayela Riad, A Member of Design Hotels out to Erg Chigaga Luxury Desert Camp.
 Our driver Ayboud was ready waiting for us at 7 AM in the riad lobby.

 We loaded up a Toyota Land Cruiser Prado and started heading out of town.
 We stopped in a suburb of Marrakech to briefly meet with owner / operator.
 The main purpose of the stop was to load up the car with a case of wine and a flat of beer destined for the camp.
 It seems that the locals are not allowed to carry alcohol in that many quantities (if at all) so the camp has to use the tourist transport in order to so do.
 The drive leaving Marrakech immediately started to get hilly.
 We were in the rolling hills among the Berber villages before we knew it.